TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-wsbsystemfileaccessfailed.md

 ## **Recommended Step**

 To resolve this issue, run System File Checker to fix system issues and retry the backup.
-For more info refer [ article](https://support.microsoft.com/help/929833)
+For more info refer this [article](https://support.microsoft.com/help/929833)